 - Availability is less of a blueprint of the final deliverable.

 - Sometimes the external stakeholder can’t resist following the Agile approach.
 In such cases, training and education about Agile are required to a wide audience.

-We had enough discussion about the differences between Agile & waterfall methodologies and the benefits & challenges of each.
-Let us now explore the differences between agile and waterfall testing.
+We had enough discussion about the differences between Agile & Waterfall methodologies and the benefits & challenges of each.
+Let us now explore the differences between agile testing vs waterfall testing.

 From the perspective of software testing, it is important for us to have a fair idea about how Agile testing is different from Waterfall testing.

 |Waterfall Testing||Agile Testing|

 |Testing begins after the completion of the development and builds phases.||Testing starts concurrently with the development phase.|